Programme of Transnational eco-system based Water Management

 In this module, you’ll elaborate a small self-contained project or carry out research related to a project or activity in the field of water management.
 You’ll present the results in the form of an internship report and a presentation.

-The final semester of this programme consists of a research internship including a Master’s thesis.
+The final semester of this programme consists of a research internship including a Master’s thesis (NWI-TWM22).
 This internship can be performed at one of the double degree programme universities, but most students choose to perform this internship at another university abroad or at a water management related organisation.

 * European Credit Transfer System (ECTS)

-The workload of an academic year is equivalent to 60 European credits (EC), where 1 EC point is 28 hours of study.
+The workload of an academic year is equivalent to 60 European credits (EC).